segejung/Job-Comparison-App/GroupProject/Docs/ProjectPlan.md

 Exit criteria for this activity would be the visual of the rankings of the jobs.
 Seeing the list of jobs ranked based on the function would be the indication that the activity performed successfully.

-### Integrating the SQLite into the BackEnd
+### Integrating the SQLite into the Backend

-This activity has the purpose of establishing an application where its state can persist between runs. ()
+This activity has the purpose of establishing an application where its state can persist between runs.

 Entrance criteria for this activity would be to have an application that has multiple states.
 This would allows for the application to start in a different state than the main menu.